-Enter just a few sentences of copy, and bam an AI writer created paragraphs of copy.
+Enter just a few sentences of copy, and bam an AI writer created paragraphs.
 My fellow founders and entrepreneurs on a call were blown away.
-Should you use AI to write articles?
+If you’ve seen this tech it is impressive for sure, but should you use AI to write articles?
 If you want to connect to others on a deep level, as I do in emerging tech PR communications for some of today’s most forward-thinking companies, the answer is no.

 First, let’s clear the air.
 I’m a vocal advocate of AI and automation; I believe they will create jobs and prosperity.
 I’ve held this position in my conversations with Matanya Horowitz of AMP Robotics, Sean Chou of Catalytic, now Senator John Hickenlooper, and Presidential candidate, Andrew Yang.
-But AI has its place and for those using it for writing copy, they should tread lightly.
+But for those using AI for writing copy—tread lightly.

 The case against using AI to write copy.

 Consider AI, or artificial intelligence, isn’t truly artificial intelligence—at least not yet.
 AI recognizes patterns and is capable of repeating those patterns with incredible accuracy.
 For any task that’s repeatable in nature, it’s perfect.
 Great writing, however, isn’t repeatable.

 AI bots have incredibly large databases of phrases.
 They simply identify other writing samples from the internet, look for a potential match in the keywords you use, and perform what is basically an elegant copy/paste job from existing work.
 If you’re using an AI to write, you’re basically copying your competition.
 You’re average.

 Using AI to write articles is a utilitarian view of human communication, but it does make sense how we’ve come to this point.

 AI writing is acceptable because bad writing is everywhere.